USAID/Uganda Education And Research To Improve Climate Change Adaptation Activity

 The ERICCA Activity through technical support provided to MUCCRI has among other things achieved the following;

-CBA11 conference in Kampala Since 2015, the activity successfully lobbies for the CBA11 to be hosted in Uganda.
-Under the theme; “harnessing natural Resources and ecosystems for Adaptation’, it will take place in Kampala, June 22nd -29th, 2017.
-It is being jointly organizes by Makerere University, the Government of Uganda and IIED in partnership with development agencies and other non-state actors
+Since 2015, the activity successfully lobbies for the CBA11 to be hosted in Uganda.
+Under the theme; “harnessing natural Resources and ecosystems for Adaptation’ and this was achieved for, the CBA11 conference was held in Kampala on June 22nd -29th, 2017.
+And was jointly organizes by Makerere University, the Government of Uganda and IIED in partnership with development agencies and other non-state actors.

 Between 2016 and 2017, MUCCRI conducted a research needs assessment aimed at developing a research agenda to enhance action research on Climate Change adaptation in the agricultural sector.
 The assessment identified key research gaps and needs that could be addressed to promote climate resilient agriculture in Uganda.